-Amazon Recognition Video can analyze live video streams in real time to detect and recognize faces.
-By providing a stream from Amazon Kinesis Video Streams as an input to Rekognition Video, you can perform facial recognition against collections of up to tens of millions of faces with very low latency.
-For public safety applications, this helps to enable timely and accurate crime prevention.
-For batch processing use cases, Amazon Recognition video can also analyze previously recorded video data stored in Amazon S3.
+Amazon Rekognition Video can analyze your live video streams in real time to detect and recognize faces.
+By providing a stream from Amazon Kinesis Video Streams as an input to Rekognition Video, you can perform facial recognition against collections of up to tens of millions of faces that you provide with very low latency.
+For batch processing use cases, Amazon Rekognition Video can also analyze previously recorded video data stored in Amazon S3.

-With Rekognition Video, you can track the position of each person in a video.
-TrackPersons API detects persons and how they move even when the camera is in motion.
-It can also maintain tracking even when a person’s face is blocked, or as the whole person goes in and out of the scene.
-TrackPersons API returns time segments and confidence results.
-In public safety, this makes monitoring and investigating persons of interest easy and accurate.
-For retail applications, this allows you to generate customer insights, such as how customers move across aisles in a store or how long they are waiting in checkout lines.
+With Amazon Rekognition Video, you can capture the position of each person in a video.
+The TrackPersons API detects people and how they move even when the camera is in motion.
+It can also attribute motion to the same person even when their face is blocked or they move in and out of the frame.
+The TrackPersons API returns time segments and confidence scores.

-Rekognition Video allows you to perform real time face searches against collections of tens of millions of faces.
-Using the CreateCollection API, you can easily create a face collection with vectors representing facial features.
-Rekognition then searches the face collection for visually similar faces throughout your video.
-Rekognition will return results, so you can display likely matches in your application.
-For security and public safety applications, this helps identify persons of interest against a collection of millions of faces in real-time, enabling timely and accurate crime prevention.
+Amazon Rekognition Video allows you to perform real time face searches against collections of tens of millions of faces that you provide.
+Using the CreateCollection API, you can easily create a face collection from your images with vectors representing facial features.
+Rekognition then searches the provided face collection for visually similar faces throughout your video.
+This can enable use cases such as access control or automatic identification of friends in photo sharing apps.

 With Rekognition Video, you can locate faces that appear in a video and analyze their attributes, such as whether the face is smiling, the eyes are open, and emotions.
 Using the DetectFaces API, Rekognition Video will return the landmark points: left eye, right eye, nose, left corner of the mouth, and right corner of the mouth.
 This position, along with the timestamps, can be used to easily track user sentiment over time and it enables you to build your own filtering applications with features such as automatic face frames, highlights, or crops.